 How does a remote doorman help with package deliveries?

-With a virtual doorman, your residents will never face the frustration of receiving a “Sorry we missed you” note.
-A digital doorman can also prevent package theft by ensuring that couriers can leave packages inside the building rather than outside where they’re susceptible to theft.
+With a virtual doorman, your residents will never be frustrated by receiving a “Sorry we missed you” note.
+A digital doorman can also prevent package theft by ensuring couriers can leave packages inside the building rather than outside, where they’re susceptible to theft.

 Remote doorman cost

-Remote doorman pricing varies, but you can expect to spend anywhere from $100 to $3,000 a month for software and fees, plus $1,000 to $70,000 for hardware and installation costs.
+Remote doorman pricing varies, but you can expect to spend anywhere from $100 to $3,000 monthly for software and fees, plus $1,000 to $70,000 for hardware and installation costs.

-The total cost of a virtual doorman heavily depends on the type of system you choose.
-A system with lots of hardware such as access control devices and cameras will cost more than a simple system installed at the property’s entryway.
-Your building’s infrastructure also impacts pricing because installation costs depend on the wiring and labor needed for the installation.
+The total cost of a virtual doorman depends heavily on the type of system you choose.
+A system with lots of hardware, such as access control devices and cameras, will cost more than a simple system installed at the property’s entryway.
+Your building’s infrastructure also impacts pricing because installation costs depend on the wiring and labor needed.
 If your property requires additional wiring to support the added hardware, purchasing and installing that wiring will be costly.

 Remote doorman options and alternatives

-If you’re interested in investing in a virtual doorman for your building, you have a few options.
-There are several products and systems — which range in price and scope of features — that provide doorman services.
+You have a few options if you’re interested in investing in a virtual doorman for your building.
+Several products and systems — which range in price and scope of features — provide doorman services.
 Below, we outline three popular options.

 Three remote doorman options include: